-On January 21, 2014 the Company closed on a registered direct public offering to issue and sell 19,047,620 shares of common stock and warrants to purchase up to 4,761,905 shares of common stock.
-The common stock and warrants were sold in units, consisting of common stock and a warrant to purchase 0.25 shares of common stock, at a price of \$1.05 per share, and the warrants have an exercise price of \$1.28 per share.
+On January 21, 2014, the Company closed on a registered direct public offering of 19,047,620 shares of common stock and warrants to purchase up to 4,761,905 shares of common stock.
+The common stock and warrants were sold in units, consisting of a share of common stock and a warrant to purchase 0.25 shares of common stock, at a price of \$1.05 per unit, and the warrants have an exercise price of \$1.28 per share.
 The total gross proceeds of the offering were \$20,000,001.
-The warrants issued are exercisable beginning six months and one day after the closing date until the five-year anniversary of the closing date and were recorded as liabilities at fair value
+The warrants issued became exercisable beginning six months and one day after the closing date, will remain exercisable until the five-year anniversary of the closing date, and were recorded as liabilities at fair value.